 The EU is not alone in recognising the threat of AMR and is addressing this issue at the highest political level.
 Many countries outside of the EU, as well as international organisations, are tackling this issue.
 International cooperation is a key element of the AMR action plan.
-The recent G7 statements on this issue (from October 2015, June 2015 and April 2016) show that the scale of the problem requires a qualitative leap in international awareness and a concerted global governance effort.
+Recent G7 statements (from October 2015, June 2015, April 2016, November 2017, June 2021) as well as G20 statements (May 2017, October 2018, October 2019, November 2020, September 2021) show that the scale of the problem requires a qualitative leap in international awareness and a concerted global governance effort.

 The World Organisation for Animal Health (OIE) also recognises that AMR is a global human and animal health concern and promotes the responsible and prudent use of antimicrobials to preserve their therapeutic efficacy in both animals and humans.
 OIE is engaged in preventing AMR worldwide through different actions, namely the promotion of responsible and prudent use of antimicrobial agents in veterinary medicine and better knowledge and monitoring of the quantities of antimicrobials used in animal husbandry.

 WHO, FAO and OIE share responsibilities in the fight against anti-microbial resistance and have established the AMR Tripartite Alliance and a secretariat for that alliance.
 The FAO, OIE and WHO AMR Tripartite Alliance works closely with UNEP to integrate the environmental dimension.

 Based on recommendations of the UN Interagency Coordination Group (IACG) on Antimicrobial Resistance, three AMR global governance structures have been or are in the process of being formed: The Global Leaders Group (GLG) established to strengthen global political momentum and leadership on AMR, The Independent Panel on Evidence and the Partnership Platform.